SindreKjelsrud/sidBot/README.md

 ## Info

-This repo contains both a Python Discord bot and a JavaScript Discord bot, and in both their respective folders is a README containing info them.
+This repo contains both a Python Discord bot and a JavaScript Discord bot.
+In both their respective folders is a README containing info on them.

 The Python version was made during Dec.
 2021 - Mar.
 2022, while the JavaScript version is a current WIP which I started coding around Dec.
 2022.